TABLE OF CONTENTS

 To get the best value from a cannabis extract, the bioactive compounds have to be translated into the right profile.
 You should make sure that the full spectrum is not compromised and that the profile stays intact.
 This will include the compounds that many enthusiasts do not consider to be as important and similar ratios of terpenes and cannabinoids.
 With extracts, fats and lipids should be removed unlike the marijuana concentrates.
 If you want to have a full spectrum cannabis extract, it is important to preserve the natural compound ratio while you are taking out the impurities because you do not want the experience to be compromised.

-If you want to find more information about full spectrum cannabis extract, go to the Cannabis Training University now.
+If you want to find more information about full spectrum cannabis extract, visit the Cannabis Training University's cannabis certification program.